NOC-OI/git-novice-old/_episodes/09-conflict.md

 [conflicts]({{ page.root}}{% link reference.md %}#conflict) by giving us tools to [resolve]({{ page.root }}{% link reference.md %}#resolve) overlapping changes.

-To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `planets`
-repository:
+We already created a merge conflict during the exercise in the last section.
+Just in case we want to create another we can do the following.

 ~~~
-$ cat mars.txt
+$ cat aberpubs.csv
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+name,symbol,creator,comments,lon,lat
+Sophie's,cafe,Colin Sauze,good cooked breakfasts,-4.08225,52.415250
 ~~~
 {: .output}

 Let's add a line to the collaborator's copy only:

 ~~~
-$ nano mars.txt
+$ nano aberpubs.csv
-$ cat mars.txt
+$ cat aberpubs.csv
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-This line added to Wolfman's copy
+name,symbol,creator,comments,lon,lat
+Sophie's,cafe,Colin Sauze,good cooked breakfasts and burgers,-4.08225,52.415250
 ~~~
 {: .output}

 and then push the change to GitHub:

 ~~~
-$ git add mars.txt
+$ git add aberpubs.csv
-$ git commit -m "Add a line in our home copy"
+$ git commit -m "Add a mention of burgers"
 ~~~
 {: .language-bash}

 ~~~
-[main 5ae9631] Add a line in our home copy
+[main 5ae9631] Add a mention of burgers
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}